 Rhea Karuturi

-I build companies and write books.
+I care deeply about trust: I like to learn, build companies, write books, and teach others.
 I co-founded Hoovu Fresh, a B2B puja flower supply chain across nine Indian cities, where I'm the CTO.
 My first novel, LIGHGHT, is out querying.
 I keep a reading list that began in 6th grade and has, somehow, reached 624 books.

 Hoovu is a tech-enabled supply chain for puja flowers — the garlands and loose blooms used in temples, weddings, and homes across India.
 We operate in nine cities and run at roughly ₹20 crore in revenue.
 My sister Yeshoda is the CEO.
 We were on Shark Tank India in Season 2.